Easy ways to segment your nonprofit’s audience.

 Communications to these donors could focus on your monthly giving program and how recurring gifts help sustain your organization’s initiatives.

-Using past gift size to segment your donors into separate giving levels is also an effective approach.
-This will help you reach out to donors with a more relevant ask string in your appeals.
-And it gives you the opportunity to show your donors who give more than average some extra appreciation.
+Using past gift size to segment your donors into separate giving levels is another great approach.
+It will help you make more relevant asks.
+And it gives you the chance to show your donors who give more than average some extra appreciation.

 Why is segmentation so important?

-As fundraisers, we know how easy it is to get caught up in the day-to-day when working at a nonprofit.
-And with so much going on, even the smallest organizations don’t have the time or resources to craft an individualized message for every donor.
+We know how easy it is to get caught up in the day-to-day when working at a nonprofit.
+With so much going on, even the smallest organizations don’t have the time or resources to craft an individualized message for every donor.

 But you don’t want donors to feel like just another name on your mailing list!
-And if you’re sending the same generic messages to your entire donor base, your donors won’t feel special.
+And your donors won’t feel special if you’re sending the same generic messages to your entire donor base.

-You need to make your donors feel important if you want them to support your work.
+You need to make your donors feel like an important part of your mission if you want them to support it!

 Like what you see?
 Stay in touch!